jbeck018/howlerops/docs/HOMEBREW_SETUP_COMPLETE.md

 # Homebrew Tap Setup - Complete Summary

-This document provides a complete overview of the Homebrew tap setup for SQL Studio.
+This document provides a complete overview of the Homebrew tap setup for Howlerops.

 ## Overview

-SQL Studio now has a complete Homebrew tap infrastructure that allows macOS users to install the application with a simple `brew install sql-studio` command.
+Howlerops now has a complete Homebrew tap infrastructure that allows macOS users to install the application with a simple `brew install sql-studio` command.
 The setup supports both Intel (x86_64) and Apple Silicon (ARM64) architectures with automated formula updates on each release.

 ## What Has Been Created